How to Screw into a Stud

 Locating The Stud

 When it comes to securely hanging heavy items or mounting shelves on your walls, finding a stud is crucial.
 A stud is a vertical framing member within the wall that provides the necessary support.
 Without locating a stud, you risk your objects falling down, damaging both your belongings and the wall itself.
-In this blog post, we will discuss two effective methods to help you find a stud- using a stud finder and identifying studs without a stud finder.
+In this section, we’ll cover two effective methods to help you find a stud — using a stud finder and identifying studs without one.

 Using A Stud Finder